davidhq/SublimeEthereum/README.md

    * [vscode-solidity](https://github.com/juanfranblanco/vscode-solidity) is another good grammar implementation, it was originally derived from SublimeEthereum
 * Vyper.YAML-tmLanguage: syntax rules for Ethereum Vyper language
    * Ethereum plugin automatically uses *Vyper language syntax* when you are in a Vyper (.vy) file
+* Yul.YAML-tmLanguage: syntax rules for Ethereum Yul language
+   * Ethereum plugin automatically uses *Yul language syntax* when you are in a Yul (.yul) or Yul+ (.yulp) file
 * Cairo.YAML-tmLanguage: syntax rules for StarkNet Cairo language
    * Ethereum plugin automatically uses *Cairo language syntax* when you are in a Cairo (.cairo) file
    * Cairo language grammar is derived from Atom grammar in [this repository](https://github.com/xshitaka/atom-language-cairo) by GitHub user _xshitaka_.